isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Ulam Raja.md

 <section>
 	<img title="Photo by Flora and Fauna Web." src="/images/Plants/ulamraja_ffw.jfif">
 	<p>Ulam Raja are large bushy plants with edible leaves that are eaten raw and are a key ingredient in Nasi Ulam, a rice salad eaten in Southeast Asia.
 The plant also produces small pink flowers that attract a variety of butterflies and bees.</p>
-	<p>This large annual shrub produces many small wind-dispersed seeds that sprout quickly, with plants quickly growing around the garden.
+	<p>This large <a href="/learn-more-about-gardening/glossary/#a">annual</a> shrub produces many small wind-dispersed seeds that sprout quickly, with plants quickly growing around the garden.
 This makes it a popular choice for edible gardens, biodiversity-attracting gardens and low-maintenance beds.</p>
 	<br>
 </section>

 <section>
 	<h4>Environmental needs:</h4>
-	<p>Ulam Raja grows well in 6-8 hours of direct sunlight.
-Plants do best in <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/soil/">loamy soil</a> at least 20cm deep, or in true ground.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.</p>
+	<p>Ulam Raja grows well in <a href="/page-index/horticulture-techniques/gauging-light/">6-8 hours of direct sunlight</a>.
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 20cm deep, or in true ground.
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.</p>
 	<br>
 </section>

 <section>
   <h4>Sowing seeds:</h4>
 	<p>Sow seeds individually in a seedling tray filled with potting mix or seedling mix.
 Lightly mist the soil until damp, once a day.
 Seeds should sprout within 10 days.</p>
 	<iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 	<br>
 	<p>The seedlings will be vulnerable to high heat and heavy rain and are best kept in a sheltered propagation area or a shaded space with around 4 hours of partial or direct sunlight.</p>
 	<p>Seeds can be sown directly into pots or the ground around 15cm apart.
 Lightly water the soil until damp, once a day.
 Seeds should sprout within 10 days.</p>